ansible/ansible/README.md

 Branch Info
 ===========

-   * The master branch corresponds to release 0.3 "Baluchitherium".
+   * The master branch corresponds to release 0.4 "Unchained".
    * Bug fixes WILL be periodically made to the master branch.
-   * The devel branch corresponds to release 0.4 "Unchained".
+   * The devel branch corresponds to release 0.5 "Amsterdam".
-   * Note: sudo support works much better in 0.4/devel, consider trying it.
+   * Note: sudo support works much better in 0.5/devel, consider trying it.
    * See CHANGELOG.md for release notes to track each release.

 Patch Instructions